Muscular Fitness Plays Key Role in Academic Success, Study Finds

 “[With] more and more research showing the benefits of aerobic and muscular fitness on cognition and academic achievement, I think the question becomes how to make PE class educational and fun but also more effective in improving fitness,” Kao said in April.

-Interactive Health Technologies, with its Spirit System software and adidas Zone for IHT Spirit wrist heart rate monitor, continues to lead efforts to help teachers motivate students to improve their fitness through the analysis of heart rate data.
+Interactive Health Technologies, with its Spirit System software and IHT Zone wrist heart rate monitor, continues to lead efforts to help teachers motivate students to improve their fitness through the analysis of heart rate data.
 By putting them in touch with their individual heart rate data immediately following a class session, teachers give students personalized information that helps them understand the effort necessary to improve their overall fitness.